 He said while the family received countless condolences after his brother died, including from the vice president, “not one tweet, not one note, not one card, nothing” from Trump.
 “Because he knows he’s the cause of the whole thing.”

-The hearings may not change Americans’ views on the Capitol attack, but the panel’s investigation is intended to stand as its public record and could result in referrals for prosecution.
+The hearings are intended to stand as the public record of the attack and the circumstances around it and could result in referrals for prosecution.
 With Trump considering another White House run, the committee’s final report aims to account for the most violent attack on the Capitol since 1814.

-Early Friday, Trump responded on his social media site, decrying the “WITCH HUNT!” even as he fully acknowledged he refused to accept defeat.
+Trump responded on his social media site Friday, decrying the “WITCH HUNT!” even as he fully acknowledged he refused to accept defeat.

 “Many people spoke to me about the Election results, both pro and con, but I never wavered one bit,” he said, pushing his false claim of a stolen election.